 There is a common office time in Dhaka practiced by everyone which is between 9-5/10-6.
 This is convenient but inconvenient as well.
-Reschedule your office time, say for example: start at 8 and finish at 4 and also take the advantages of holidays like Friday and Saturday.
+Reschedule your office time, say for example: start at 8 and finish at 4 and also take the advantage of holidays like Friday and Saturday.
 There will be issues with this kind of schedule but you know everything has a downside.
-If your business type is over reliant on few other stakeholders like banks and government office then rescheduling might be a difficult choice but still you can give it a try.
+If your business type is over-reliant on a few other stakeholders like banks and government offices then rescheduling might be a difficult choice but still, you can give it a try.

 7. Keep A Handy Device With You All The Time

 If you employ all these tips even then there will be days you will find yourself in the gridlock of traffic moving inch by inch.
-Keep a handy device, like iPad or a smart phone or any other workable device that you can use while sitting in the back seat of your car or if you use public transport keep a headphone with you and make a play list for you.
-You can read ebook or watch a TEDtalk or listen to a good music or a verse from your Holy book.
+Keep a handy device, like an iPad or a smartphone or any other workable device that you can use while sitting in the back seat of your car or if you use public transport keep a headphone with you and make a playlist for you.
+You can read an ebook or watch a TED talk or listen to a piece of good music or a verse from your Holy book.

-For those who use public transport I strongly suggest walking as a vital tool for boosting your productivity.
-If your office is in a walking distance or a bit further take a walk.
-It will save you time and also beneficial to health.
-Using public transport during and after office is extremely hard, if you are not lucky.
-Walk, save time and stay fit.
+For those who use public transport, I strongly suggest walking as a vital tool for boosting your productivity.
+If your office is within walking distance or a bit further take a walk.
+It will save you time and also be beneficial to your health.
+Using public transport during and after the office is extremely hard if you are not lucky.
+Walk, save time, and stay fit.

-Start using bicycle.
-It helps two ways: you can take shorter route and save time.
-Riding bicycle is also a healthy habit.
+Start using bicycles.
+It helps in two ways: you can take a shorter route and save time.
+Riding a bicycle is also a healthy habit.

 What do you do to be productive in Dhaka?
 I would love to know your strategy.

 PS.
 If you liked this article, you might like our newsletter.
-We promise to provide best insight, inspiration and information to make ideas happen in Bangladesh.
-Sign up here for our monthly newsletter about to come out from next month.
+We promise to provide the best insight, inspiration, and information to make ideas happen in Bangladesh.
+Sign up here for our monthly newsletter about to come out next month.